TommyBoi-TB/Blooket-Cheats/README.md

 <details><summary><h3>What is the difference between obfuscated and unobfuscated?</h3></summary>

 Obfuscated are scripts that are changed to be unreadable, unobfuscated are the original scripts (both with an added update checker).
 Unobfuscated scripts will not work if you try copying it and pasting it into a bookmarklet.
 This is because of the lack of semicolons in certain places.
-Please either use the obfuscated scripts or use one of the methods mentions in the first FAQ
+Please either use the obfuscated scripts or use one of the methods mentions in the How to use
 </details>

 <details><summary><h3>Are you the same person as gliz?</h3></summary>